uber-archive/pyflame/docs/usage.rst

 inverted flame graph) that are viewable in Chrome.
 In some cases, the flame chart format is easier to understand.

-To generate a flame chart, use ``pyflame -T``, and then pass the output to ``utils/flame-chart-json`` to convert the output into the JSON format required by the Chrome CPU profiler:
+To generate a flame chart, use ``pyflame --flamechart``, and then pass the output to ``utils/flame-chart-json`` to convert the output into the JSON format required by the Chrome CPU profiler:

 .. code:: bash

     # Generate flame chart data viewable in Chrome.
-    pyflame -T [other pyflame options] | flame-chart-json > foo.cpuprofile
+    pyflame --flamechart [other pyflame options] | flame-chart-json > foo.cpuprofile

 Read the following `Chrome DevTools article
 <https://developers.google.com/web/updates/2016/12/devtools-javascript-cpu-profile-migration>`__